Scalar Cherenkov radiation from high-energy cosmic rays: Acknowledgements

 \section{Acknowledgements}

 C.D.\,thanks Farbod Hassani and Emilio Bellini for useful discussions.
-C.D.\,and L.L.\,were supported by a Swiss National Science Foundation (SNSF) Professorship grant (No. 170547).
+The authors would like to thank Tobias Mistele for spotting a typo in the first version of this work.
+C.D.\,and L.L.\,were supported by a Swiss National Science Foundation (SNSF) Professorship grant (Nos.\,170547 \& 202671).
+C.D.\,further acknowledges support by the Department of Theoretical Physics, University of Geneva.
 P.F.\,received the support of a fellowship from ``la Caixa'' Foundation (ID 100010434).
 The fellowship code is LCF/BQ/PI19/11690018.